 What we know about foster carers

-Sadly, I have recently had to reassure families when they have felt insulted as a result of comments, made by external professionals, about not being part of the professional team and we wonder why every year we have to replace the existing workforce of foster carers at a rate of 10-12% every year, all before we actually start addressing the shortfall of around 8000 families.
-But it’s not just the external professional team that influences the foster carer’s feelings of being valued.
-Recent research showed that up to one in ten foster carers have considered transfering to another fostering service because they were unhappy with their agency.
-However they had not transferred because they were concerned about the transfer process.
-This reflects what we have experienced.
-We have been approached by amazing foster families considering a transfer but very nervous and subsequently wary of making the move to a different service.
-Amongst the reasons for not transferring were concerns about having to go through the assessment process all over again, and concerns that foster children may be taken off them.
-Seemingly their lack of trust in the system sees them resorting to “better the devil you know” and staying where they are, accepting they are unlikely to resolve issues and never have the improved service they would prefer and deserve.
+When approached by foster carers considering transferring their approval to foster to our agency, they are often nervous, have lots of questions and subsequently wary of making the move to a different service.
+Amongst the reasons for not transferring have been concerns about having to go through the assessment process all over again, and sadly, concerns that foster children may be taken off them.
+Seemingly their lack of trust in the system sees them resorting to “better the devil you know” and staying where they are, accepting they are unlikely to resolve issues and will never have the improved service they would prefer and, in our opinion, deserve.

-The rewards of fostering – what families tell us
+Fostering is rewarding – what families tell us

 We work with some very inspirational foster families.
 Their perceived rewards of fostering are humbling and encouraging.

 So what can we do to help, when it is not feeling great?